for Cold Climate Housing and much more

 A viewer asked me to explain the toe guards in the above photo.
 They are designed to prolong the life of steel toe boots.
 Steel toe boots are not allowed on construction sites as soon as the leather wears off exposing the metal because of the possibility of electrical shock.
 These Boot Saver toe guards simply glue onto the leather and prevent it from wearing off.
 A great gadget and hard to find, so I was happy to get them into the on-line store.

-Keywords: Structure, Joist, Attic, Insulation, Safety
+Keywords: Structure, Joist, Safety, Attic, Insulation

 Article 1845